 Enforce strong authentication mechanisms, such as multi-factor authentication (MFA), to verify the identity of users.
 Additionally, implement robust authorization mechanisms to control access to different resources and functionalities based on user roles and privileges.

-Conduct regular access reviews to ensure that user privileges are up to date and aligned with their job requirements.
+Conduct regular access reviews to ensure that user privileges are up-to-date and aligned with their job requirements.
 Remove or modify access rights promptly when employees change roles or leave the organization.

 Follow the principle of least privilege, granting users the minimum privileges required to perform their tasks effectively.
 Restrict access to sensitive data and critical system components to authorized personnel only.